htaruosis/minimal-mistakes/_posts/2020-5-18-U-turns-and-slip-lanes.md

   * [RACV comments on this topic](https://www.racv.com.au/on-the-road/driving-maintenance/road-safety/road-rules/making-turns.html)
 >   Give way to all other vehicles and pedestrians when making a U-turn.
 This includes giving way to vehicles turning left from slip lane or a side street even if they have a a 'Give Way' or 'Stop' sign.

-*This post contains images derived from VicRoads handbook and edited for the purposes of this post; this does not intend to represent the position of VicRoads.*
+*This post contains images derived from VicRoads handbook and edited for the purposes of this post; this does not intend to represent the position of the Department of Transport.*